-Other than the mentioned pioneers, Selman A. Waksman, Ignaz Phillip Semmelweis, Francesco Redi etc were notable individuals.
-The contribution of all these pioneers paved the way of microbial applications for human welfare.
-Today, because of their endowment we know the world of microorganisms more than before, we know how to fight the disease they cause, we know how to derive utility from some organism we can’t even see without assistance.
+Other than the mentioned pioneers, Selman A. Waksman, Ignaz Phillip Semmelweis, Francesco Redi, etc were notable individuals.
+The contribution of all these pioneers paved the way for microbial applications for human welfare.
+Today, because of their endowment we know the world of microorganisms more than before, we know how to fight the disease they cause, and we know how to derive utility from some organisms we can’t even see without assistance.

 - Fundamentals of Microbiology by Martin Frobisher

 - Microbiology: An introduction by Tortora, Funke & Case